 Sir David succeeds Alderman Sir Michael Bear as Coram President.

 Appointed Trustee: January 2006

-Paul is Vice Chairman for Coram's Board of Trustees, as well as a member of the Children's Services Committee and of the Finance Committee.
-He has also advised on developing Coram's relationships with the public sector.
-Paul was Director of Children's Services in Islington until 2009, since then he has led the implementation of the national safeguarding peer review programme on behalf of the Children's Improvement Board and the LGA.
-He is the independent chair of Herefordshire Children's Improvement Board.
-Paul has had an extensive career in social work as practitioner and manager.
+Paul is Vice Chairman for Coram's Board of Trustees, he is a member of the Finance Committee and is Chair the Adoption Sub-committee, CoramBAAF and Coram Family and Childcare.
+Paul has had an extensive career in social work as practitioner and manager and has advised on developing Coram's relationships with the public sector.
+Paul was Director of Children's Services in Islington until 2009, he then led the implementation of the national safeguarding peer review programme for the LGA.
+He was involved in a number of improvement programmes with local councils and was appointed as an independent chair for safeguarding and improvement boards.

 Appointed Trustee: March 2012